JayNightmare/GitScore-Copilot/README.md

 1. **Setup Repository**:

-    - Create a new repository named `github-scorer` on GitHub
+    - Create a new repository named `GitScore-Copilot` on GitHub
     - Push this code to the main branch

 2. **Configure GitHub Pages**: